FailAcademy/learning/wdp-vancouver/_lessons/week-05/02-props-and-state.md

 ---
 ## Learning Objectives

-Today, we'll learn the difference between `props` and `state` in React and demonstrate patterns for using these concepts.
+- Explain the difference between `props` and `state` in React.

-We'll also discuss a popular solution for managing `state` in our React applications called **Redux**, and learn how to apply the concepts, namely *flux architecture*, that the library is built to express.
+- Demonstrate patterns for using these concepts.

 ---

 ## Keywords

+- `Component`
+- `attribute`
 - `props`
 - `state`
-- `Action`
-- `Store`
-- `Reducer`
-- 'flux architecture'

 ---